 Edge of the Schoolyard is a place to explore how learning happens amidst efforts to meld together community, policy in practice, and connections with nature in American schools.

-The blog reflects my experiences as a network strategist and communications consultant in my professional life, and my efforts as an active grassroots activist and school volunteer in the 10th largest school district in America, Fairfax County Public Schools in Virginia.
+The articles reflects my experiences as a network strategist and communications consultant in my professional life, and my efforts as an active grassroots activist and school volunteer in the 10th largest school district in America, Fairfax County Public Schools in Virginia.

 Since 2009, I’ve been a consultant focused on creating effective work systems and clear, strategic communications.
 I’ve honed my skills to be wickedly efficient in work management and communications.
 At the same time, I’ve accumulated knowledge in Pre-K to 12 policy and programs, including in the inspiring area of environmental literacy, whole school sustainability, and outdoor learning.